 OVERVIEW: Although the Independence Foundation once focused its attention on secondary education, it now awards yearly grants in the areas of health, human services, legal aid, and the arts.
-Only organizations based in Philadelphia and the surrounding counties are considered for grants, and most grants are in the $100,000 to $200,000 range.
+The foundation only funds organizations based in the Greater Philadelphia area.

 IP TAKE: This is one of the few foundations that award grants for legal aid in the city.
 If your organization can help the city's most vulnerable populations find legal representation, then you've got a great chance at a grant.